 You should see your eye specialist at least once a year.
-An annual dilated eye examination is a must if you are 10-29 year old and have had diabetes for at least 5 years.
+An annual eye examination is a must if you are 10-29 year old and have diabetes for at least 5 years.
 But if you are 30 or more, you will have to get your checkups regularly, even if you have a short diabetic history.
 More frequent checkups may be necessary if you already have a co-existing eye disease.

 An eye checkup for diabetics is required if:

 - You have double vision